kvanbortel/swen-261-team-project/docs/DesignDoc.md

 On page load, a user is met with a login page, prompting them to enter a username.
 After entering a username, their username is saved to the application (if not admin), and a new account is created for the user.
 Then, a user is redirected to the cupboard page, where they can search, select, and add needs to their basket.
 They can also access their basket with a button, where they can edit quantities of needs within their basket.
 If a user logs in as admin, they are able to edit the needs cupboard and cannot view the funding basket.
 If at any time a user refreshes their page, their authentication is lost and they will have to sign in again.

 ### View Tier
-> _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

 The user is first presented with the login page.
 Here, they enter their username and password in input boxes and click the "Login" button.

 **A Helper logs in.**
 On the home page, they are greeted with a leaderboard on the left displaying the top 3 donors and the U-Fund God.
 On the right, they see a list of needs with a search bar above to find specific ones.
 Each need has an add-to-basket button, which, when clicked, displays a notification on that right that tells the Helper the quantity of that need now in their basket.
 If the Helper clicks on their "View Basket" button, they see the list of needs and their quantities in their basket.
 The quantities can be edited, or they can click the trash can button to delete the need from their basket with a prompt asking if they are sure.
 Then they can click "Fund It!" and the needs will be funded.